schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

 Welcome to day 34!

-Contuing to look at ways of embedding content into HTML we today look some elements that are most often used to embed content from external sources.
-Today we’ll discuss the `iframe`, `emebed`, `object`, and `params` elements.
+Continuing to look at ways of embedding content into HTML we today look at some elements that are most often used to embed content from external sources.
+Today we’ll discuss the `iframe`, `embed`, `object`, and `param` elements.

-## `emebed`, `object`, and `params`
+## `emebed`, `object`, and `param`

-Before we look at the `iframe` element, we will take a moment to look at `emebed`, `object`, and `params`.
+Before we look at the `iframe` element, we will take a moment to look at `embed`, `object`, and `params`.
 While these elements are still part of the HTML5 specification, their use is almost wholeheartedly discouraged.
-As mention when we looked at the `video` and `audio` elements, there was a time when browser did not provide a native way to embed rich media content into web pages.
+As mention when we looked at the `video` and `audio` elements, there was a time when browsers did not provide a native way to embed rich media content into web pages.

 Well, not as simply and succinctly as with `video` and `audio`.
 The same goes for what we now commonly call rich internet applications(RIA).
-In those days these capabilities was provided through plugins such as [Java(specifically Applets)](<https://en.wikipedia.org/wiki/Java_(programming_language)#Applet>), the [Adobe Flash player](https://en.wikipedia.org/wiki/Adobe_Flash_Player), and [Microsft’s Silverlight](https://en.wikipedia.org/wiki/Microsoft_Silverlight).
+In those days these capabilities were provided through plugins such as [Java(specifically Applets)](<https://en.wikipedia.org/wiki/Java_(programming_language)#Applet>), the [Adobe Flash player](https://en.wikipedia.org/wiki/Adobe_Flash_Player), and [Microsft’s Silverlight](https://en.wikipedia.org/wiki/Microsoft_Silverlight).
 It also used to be the way you would embed a Youtube video into a webpage for example.

 When using these technologies, the way to embed the plugin into a page was via either the `object` or `embed` elements.
-There was many challenges with these plugins over the years especially with [regards to security](https://helpx.adobe.com/security/products/flash-player.html).
-That is why, for the longest time, [Mozilla even had a plugincheck page](https://wiki.mozilla.org/Websites/Plugincheck)(I used to work on this page myself 🙃) you could use to check whether your installed plugins was up todate, and whether there was any known vulnerabilities.
+There were many challenges with these plugins over the years especially with [regards to security](https://helpx.adobe.com/security/products/flash-player.html).
+That is why, for the longest time, [Mozilla even had a plugincheck page](https://wiki.mozilla.org/Websites/Plugincheck)(I used to work on this page myself 🙃) you could use to check whether your installed plugins were up to date and whether there were any known vulnerabilities.

-That is a long way of saying, you should not use these and encourage owners of projects you work on to use modern, standards based solutions instead should you encounter these in the wild.
+That is a long way of saying, you should not use these and encourage owners of projects you work on to use modern, standards-based solutions instead should you encounter these in the wild.
 For the sake of completeness, I will show two examples using these elements.

-You can for example embed video using the `embed` element in much the same way as you would using the `video` element but, without getting any of the controls and capabilities the `video` element offer you.
+You can for example embed video using the `embed` element in much the same way as you would use the `video` element but, without getting any of the controls and capabilities the `video` element offers you.

 ```html
 <embed